RafaRemote/oc_python_p13_scale_a_django_app/README.md

 - GitHub account with read access to this repository
 - Git CLI
 - SQLite3 CLI
-- Python interpreter, version 3.6 or higher.
+- Python interpreter, version 3.6 or higher

-In the rest of the local development documentation, it is assumed the command `python` in your OS shell runs the above Python interpreter (unless a virtual environment is activated)
+In the rest of the local development documentation, it is assumed the command `python` in your OS shell runs the above Python interpreter (unless a virtual environment is activated).

 ### macOS / Linux